ljcphillips/CV/README.md

-## Your Name
+## Lorraine Phillips

-A sentence about who and what you are.
+I am a hardworking software developer with a background in project management.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills